 Let us go through several versions of Angular.

-- AngularJS – In 2009 it has gained great popularity and was known for creating single-page applications spas.
+- AngularJS – In 2009 it had gained great popularity and was known for creating single-page applications.

-- Angular 2 – 2016, supported by Google came Angular 2, numerous changes took place such as the architectural style switched to component-based.
+- Angular 2 – Came in 2016 with numerous changes taking place such as the architectural style switched to component based structure.

 - Angular 4 – 2017, Angular 4 is backward compatible with the previous version.
 It features an improvised view-engine and code-generation reductions.